CUBRID/cubrid-manual/en/sql/authorization.rst

 Database User
 =============

-To create the user name, see `Identifier <#syntax_csql_syntaxtype_identifie_2262>`_.
+To create the user name, see :doc:`/sql/identifier`.

 CUBRID has two types of users by default: **DBA** and **PUBLIC**.
 At initial installation of the product, no password is set.

 *   All users have authorization granted to the **PUBLIC** user.
 All users of the database are automatically the members of **PUBLIC**.
 Granting authorization to the **PUBLIC** means granting it all users.

 *   The **DBA** user has the authorization of the database administrator.
 The **DBA** automatically becomes the member of all users and groups.
 That is, the **DBA** is granted the access for all tables.
 Therefore, there is no need to grant authorization explicitly to the **DBA** and **DBA** members.
 Each database user has a unique name.
-The database administrator can create multiple users simultaneously using the **cubrid createdb** utility (see `How to Use the Database Management Utilities <#admin_admin_service_server_comma_427>`_ for details).
+The database administrator can create multiple users simultaneously using the **cubrid createdb** utility (see :ref:`cubrid-utilities` for details).
 A database user cannot have a member who already has the same authorization.
 If authorization is granted to a user, all members of the user is automatically granted the same authorization.

 Managing User
 =============